kevinlondon/kevinlondon.github.io/_posts/2015-11-01-how-i-prepare-talks.md

 If you can, seek out feedback on your blog post.
 I find it's gentler to correct mistakes at this stage than in later ones.
-I also use the post as a way to tell if what I'm writing about would be interesting for attendees.

 Pick the Primary Points
 --------------------------

 Great talks contain a few simple points.
-A common recommendation I've read is that you should pick the top idea that you'd like people to leave with and perhaps 2-3 points that support it.
-Anything else and it can be hard to retain it.
+A common recommendation I've read is that you should pick the central idea that you'd like people to leave with and perhaps 2-3 points that support it.
+Anything else and it can be hard to remember.

 Picking the primary focus of your talk allows you to streamline.
 The typical 30 minute slot will not be long enough to go into depth on a topic.
 That's okay.

-I like to write out primary ideas on paper and see which ones I feel strongly about.
-Something about writing on paper helps me condense ideas more effectively.
-I write too much and then edit it down.
+Writing out your ideas on paper allows you to see which ones you feel strongly about and something about writing on paper helps me condense ideas more effectively.
+I'll usually write too much and then edit it down later.

 Write the Rough Outline